secretstartups/handbook/workflow/index.html.md

 The discussion topics stem from our Team Retrospective learnings and should be applicable to the majority of participants.

 Discussion topics are suggested by participants by commenting on the Retrospective planning and execution issue.
 Participants can vote on these topics by adding a :thumbsup: reaction.
 The two topics with the most :thumbsup: votes will be used as the discussion topics.
+If there are not enough votes or if the discussion topics are not relevant to the majority of participants, the moderator can choose other discussion topics.

 **Meeting Agenda**